Chapter 2 Data Processing

 for (i in 1:length(names)) {

-= names[i]
+name = names[i]

-name = read.csv(paste0("./data/ColDatas/", CDs[i]), header = TRUE, row.names = 1)
+value = read.csv(paste0("./data/ColDatas/", CDs[i]), header = TRUE, row.names = 1)

-value dbWriteTable(conn, name, value, row.names = TRUE, overwrite = TRUE)
+dbWriteTable(conn, name, value, row.names = TRUE, overwrite = TRUE)

-directory: You can store them into different sub-directories based on species, as illustrated here.
-A combined deg_df
+}Reading in differential expression files in ./data/DegData/ directory: You can store them into different sub-directories based on species, as illustrated here.
+A combined deg_df for each species is generated and stored, which makes meta-analysis and cross-species comparison easier.

 In addition, since some experiments contain more than one differential expression analysis file, they are combined into one for each experiment, as illustrated below.
 To do this, you will need to store multiples into a folder for each study.
 A schematic illustration is shown below: